Skip to content

 $60

-While I was super impressed with both the o1-preview and o1-mini models' ability to solve the kinds of problems that stump most AI models, they otherwise didn't stand out.
-They're even missing lots of useful features: they can't handle uploaded images or files or pull in content from the internet, for example.
+While I've been super impressed with both the o1 and o3-mini models' ability to solve the kinds of problems that stump most AI models, they otherwise didn't stand out.
+They're even missing lots of useful features: o1 can work with images but not uploaded files or content from the web, for example, while o3-mini can use ChatGPT Search but doesn't do images.
+Neither works in voice mode.

-Right now you can use the OpenAI o1-preview and OpenAI o1-mini models through ChatGPT and the API.
-If you're a ChatGPT Plus or Teams subscriber, you're limited to 50 weekly messages for o1-preview and 50 daily messages for o1-mini.
-Free users currently can't test them, but that might change in the near future.
+Right now you can use the OpenAI o1 and OpenAI o3-mini models through ChatGPT and the API—OpenAI emphasizes that this is the first time a reasoning model (o3-mini) has been available for free through ChatGPT.
+If you're a ChatGPT Plus or Teams subscriber, you're limited to 50 weekly messages for o1 and 150 daily messages for o3-mini.
+ChatGPT Pro subscribers get unlimited access to o1 and o3-mini models, plus limited access to o1 pro mode and deep research.

-The o1 models are also accessible through the API, but you don't have to be a developer to use them.
-With Zapier's ChatGPT integration, you can use both the o1-preview and o1-mini models, connecting them to thousands of other apps.
-Learn more about how to automate these new models, or get started with one of these pre-made workflows.
+The o1 and o3-mini models are also accessible through the API, but you don't have to be a developer to use them.
+With Zapier's ChatGPT integration, you can use both the o1 and o3-mini models, connecting them to thousands of other apps.
+Learn more about how to automate these new models, or get started with one of these pre-made workflows to access the power of ChatGPT from all of the apps you use at work.

 Create email copy with ChatGPT from new Gmail emails and save as drafts in Gmail